jaredalanis/HelloWorld/README.md

 * [x] Button displayed on screen
 * [x] Toast with message appears when button is pressed

-The following **optional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!

 ## Video Walkthrough

 Here's a walkthrough of implemented features: